Creating Chat Bots

 // The code and comments above are defining a "Script Metadata" section

-// Every single chat bot (script) must be a class which extends the ChatBot class.
+// Every chat bot script must define a class that extends ChatBot.

 class ExampleChatBot : ChatBot